Hot Curried Pears with Pomegranate

 True story: I’ve eaten these pears every Christmas morning of my life, at least as long as I can remember.
 My mother pulled the original recipe from a local Junior League recipe collection.

-Somehow, as the years went by, those smells and tastes grew deep nostalgic roots in me.
+Somehow, as the years went by, those smells and tastes grew deep, nostalgic roots in me.
 The buttery golden-tinged fruit would mingle with my mother’s Christmas Morning casserole (a ham and cheese breakfast strata), and as my palate matured, I came to appreciate and eventually like our hot curried fruit tradition.

-This updated version is cleaned up and improved but still carries those nostalgic roots.
+This updated version is cleaned up and improved, but still carries those nostalgic roots.

 You can serve this any time of year or in any way you like, but for me, this will always be the smell and taste of Christmas morning.
 The candles are lit, the gifts are unwrapped, the table is set with placemats and OJ, and Charlie Brown’s Christmas album is on the stereo.
 If we're lucky, snowflakes are falling outside, and the whole house feels like its own little snow globe.
-It’s one of the coziest, sleepiest, most magical times of the year, and it wouldn’t be the same without these Hot Curried Pears with Pomegranate.
+It’s one of the coziest, sleepiest, most magical times of the year, and it wouldn’t be complete without these Hot Curried Pears with Pomegranate.

 Chef's Tips: